Ascend/samples/cplusplus/level2_simple_inference/1_classification/vdec_resnet50_classification/README.md

         ./main
         ```

         The following messages indicate that the file is successfully executed.
+In the displayed information, classType indicates the category ID, top1 indicates the maximum confidence level of the category, and top5 indicates the sum of the five maximum confidence levels.
+These values may vary according to the version and environment.

         ```
         ......